chihab/ngx-access/README.md

 - ✅ No more endless "ngIf statements" in your components
 - ✅ Define your access control as logical expressions
-- ✅ Centralize your access control configuration
+- ✅ Usage in template and code
 - ✅ Display parent only if one of the children is displayed
-- ✅ Document your application access control policy
+- ✅ Load your access control configuration from a file or from your server
 - ✅ Provide your custom reactive strategy to verify if the user has a given access
 - ✅ Compatible and tested against all Angular versions since v2 (WIP 🚧)